Registration Required to Compost at School

 Often the management of the composting area has been delegated to the Eco Warriors group or Eco Committee, who whilst enthusiastic, do not appreciate the importance of the correct balance of Greens and Browns and the need to add a bulking agent.

-Carbon-rich material such as shredded paper, shredded cardboard should maintain the Green/Brown balance in the bin and to stop it going wet and smelly but if a lot of food waste is being added sawduct, wood chip or wood pellets may be needed.
+Carbon-rich material such as shredded paper, shredded cardboard should maintain the Green/Brown balance in the bin and to stop it going wet and smelly but if a lot of food waste is being added sawduct, wood chip or wood pellets may be needed as a buking agent.

 This is not to say that, with appropriate adult supervision, pupils cannot carry out the routine composting tasks such as collecting and distributing the caddies, feeding the composter, harvesting the compost and using it on the garden.
 However, a responsible member of staff, whom need not be a member of the teaching staff, should regularly check the condition of the composting bin and lead the pupils in adjusting the ratio of Browns to Greens.